BiuSky7777/biusky7777.github.io/_pages/about.md

 \
 Hello.

 I am a first-year doctoral student in the Department of Computer Science at the University of Maryland, College Park.
-My current research interest is on quantum computing, cryptography and their interplay.
+My current research interest is in quantum computing, cryptography and their interplay.

 Prior to Maryland, I graduated in May 2020 with Bachelor of Arts in the interdisciplinary major of Mathematics and Computer Science from Reed College.
-I have done some research in differential privacy and statistics, advised by [Adam Groce](http://people.reed.edu/~agroce/) and [Andrew Bray](https://andrewpbray.github.io/).
+I previously did some research in differential privacy and statistics, advised by [Adam Groce](http://people.reed.edu/~agroce/) and [Andrew Bray](https://andrewpbray.github.io/).
 My thesis is on <em>Area Law for Local Hamiltonians</em>, advised by [Jamie Pommersheim](http://people.reed.edu/~jamie/).